moorepants/BicycleDAQ/README.rst

 press the "Connect" button.
 Once the system is connected, the "Tare" button will tare the VN-100.
 When ready to start a trial press the "Record" button and the system will wait for the handlebar button trigger to be pressed.
-Once the trigger is pressed, data will be collected for the specified duration and automatically saved to disk in a local ``data/`` directory.
+Once the trigger is pressed, data will be collected for the specified duration and be automatically saved to disk in a local ``data/`` directory.
 After the recording, the time series traces can be inspected in the graph window by selecting the different graph type buttons.
 Once recording of all the trials in